Who we are. What we achieved

 2001 | The first-ever Inline speed skate boot with a 360° closure system is born: RINGTECH

 Our athletes were asking for a boot that would wrap the foot instep as much as possible.
 At the time, most boots on the market featured a simple lace cover, and 45° buckles did not exist, so we had to think about something out of the box.
-We actually came up with something quite forward-thinking and efficient.
+We came up with something quite forward-thinking and efficient.
 We designed a strap that went around the entire foot arch.
-It was quite user-friendly, efficient, and durable.
+It was pretty user-friendly, efficient, and durable.
 It radically enhanced the skate handling, and the skaters appreciated the idea.
 Since then, we have always paid great attention to making boots that perfectly wrap the foot and offer a snug fit.
 Not only because it provides better comfort and handling, but more importantly because it significantly enhances performance and the skater’s experience.

 2002 | The first-ever Mariani inline frame

 We have always considered Maple and, in particular, Johan Bennink as an innovator.
 After distributing their products for years, we thought of adding a frame to our product range.
 Our focus was always on peerless quality, and so Maple was the perfect fit for us.
 We engineered an entirely CNC machined frame, providing high responsiveness while being lightweight and offering easy handling.
 Together with our boots, it allowed us to provide a full package that we knew was unrivaled.

 2003 | The first-ever Inline skate boot with modular closure system: M8000

 The concept was an evolution of RingTech.
 The goal was to improve the foot lock further.
 We engineered a dual closure (instep + ankle), which offered a seamless wrap and a more efficient lock.
 We developed the system in collaboration with Team Salomon and, for years, has been a hallmark of our models.